-The stages are imaginative and varied, with interesting enemies all around, and some beautiful locations that will stay in your memory.
-The forest with transparent enemies is a short, but very memorable stage.
+The stages are varied, with interesting enemies all around, and some beautiful locations.
+The forest with transparent enemies is a short but memorable stage.
 The slippery ice stage, as insanity-inducing as it was, is also quite good-looking.
-There is hardly a boring moment in Valis III: just when you begin to think you'd like a scenery change, this change comes, and you are taking to a completely different area with different enemies and challenges.
-The world of Valis III is at times magically appealing and atmospheric.
+Valis III is pretty dynamic: just when you begin to think you'd like a scenery change, this change comes, and you are taking to a completely different area with different enemies and challenges.

-The BadThe "Valis curse" continues in Valis III.
-Controls are fairly smooth, so you won't have to worry about unbearably choppy jumping animations.
-But the difficulty level is, as usually, screwed up to the point of driving potential customers away.
-I like Valis games, but I understand why they never got too popular: the balance issues are almost unforgivable.
+The BadThe so-called "Valis curse" continues in this installment, taking new shapes and liberally affecting almost every aspect of the gameplay.
+The difficulty level is, as usually, screwed up to the point of driving potential customers away.
+The balance issues are, once again, almost unforgivable.

-You know how hard and unfair platformers can be, with all sorts of devilish traps and maddening enemies.
-There is such stuff in Valis III as well - you'll particularly grow to hate those guys who leap out of nowhere just when you jump onto another problem.
+You know how hard and unfair platformers can be, with all sorts of devilish traps and maddening enemies they like putting in your way.
+There is a lot of this stuff in Valis III as well - you'll particularly grow to hate those guys who leap out of nowhere just when you jump onto another problem.
 More serious, however, is the infuriating "knock back" feature: enemies do not only damage the girls, they push them backwards.
 Combine than with tiny platforms you'll often find yourself on, and you'll get instant painful death in lava or other unpleasant liquid way too many times.